SantipBarber/ai-odoo-finder/docs/DEPLOYMENT_OPERATIONS.md

 ## MCP Server (Standalone)

-The MCP server for Claude integration is located at `mcp-server/` and runs separately:
+The MCP server for Claude integration runs locally and connects to the remote API:

 ```bash
 cd mcp-server